Prasetyo Hadi: Entry into Parliament

 In early 2020, Harry Poernomo resigned from his position in the House of Representatives.
 Officials from the Gerindra Party stated that Poernomo had received a new assignment directly from Prabowo Subianto.

 In accordance with Indonesian election law, the vacant seat was filled through an inter-term replacement (Pergantian Antarwaktu or PAW).
 As the candidate with the next-largest vote total from the same party and electoral district, Prasetyo Hadi was inaugurated to fill the remainder of the 2019–2024 term.
 Upon entering parliament, he was assigned to Commission II, which oversees home affairs, state secretariat, and election administration.

 Presidential Transition Team

 In July 2024, following Prabowo Subianto's victory in the presidential election, Hadi was named a member of the Prabowo-Gibran Synchronization Task Force.
 This high-profile committee, consisting of key advisors, was responsible for ensuring a smooth transfer of power from the outgoing administration of President Joko Widodo.

 Minister of State Secretariat

 On October 21, 2024, Prasetyo Hadi was officially appointed as the Minister of State Secretariat (Menteri Sekretaris Negara) in President Prabowo Subianto's inaugural cabinet.

 Personal life

 Hadi is married to Wahyu Fibriyanti.
-She serves as an Advisor to the Dharma Wanita Persatuan (DWP), the official association for the wives of Indonesian civil servants, within the Ministry of State Secretariat (Kementerian Sekretariat Negara).
+She serves as an Advisor to the Dharma Wanita Persatuan (DWP), the official association for the wives of Indonesian civil servants, within the Ministry of the State Secretariat (Kementerian Sekretariat Negara).
 They have two children.

-As of 31 December 2023, his net worth is 7,1 billion rupiah according to KPK's Lhkpn.